risk-first/website/docs/thinking/Anti-Goals.md

    description:  A particular destination on the Risk Landscape you don't want to arrive at.
    own_term: true
    part_of: Goal
+ - name: Upside Risk
+   description:  In investing, upside risk is the uncertain possibility of gain.  e.g. the opportunity to make high levels of profits.
+   part_of: Risk
 sidebar_position: 11
 tweet: yes
 ---